 - Don’t worry about getting a rate of return.
 This is a short-term strategy.
 Having money for an emergency or new life event will far outweigh chasing a rate of return.

 Savings Account vs. Retirement Account for New Graduates

 Graduates’ are often so eager to start saving money into a retirement account like a 401 (k), but should heed with caution.
-Often, graduates are at the start of their career and are in the lowest tax bracket of their lives.
+Often, graduates are at the start of their careers and are in the lowest tax bracket of their lives.
 There is no such thing as saving taxes only postponing the tax that will eventually be due.
-Graduates should celebrate, pay their tax today and save their money into post-tax strategies.
+Graduates should celebrate, pay their tax today and save their money on post-tax strategies.

 401(k) Company Matches

 Is the match worth it this early on?
-Having money in the bank to purchase a home or deal with an emergency or unexpected event are important considerations.
+Having money in the bank to purchase a home or deal with an emergency or unexpected event is important considerations.
 The 401(k) is rules-based and the rules can change.
 Putting one dollar into something to get another dollar that you can’t touch or use for 40 years is a hard feat.
 All too often there are various life events that pop up over a 40-year period that can devastate these portfolios and set people back to zero.

 Interview: Harry Abrahamsen.

 Harry J. Abrahamsen is Founder & CEO Abrahamsen Financial Group.
-He has been quoted in numerous national publications, such as Forbes, On Wall Street, Financial Planning, Bottom Line Personal, Smart Money and cited in the Encyclopedia Britannica.
+He has been quoted in numerous national publications, such as Forbes, On Wall Street, Financial Planning, Bottom Line Personal, Smart Money, and cited in the Encyclopedia Britannica.
 An independent research firm has selected Harry James Abrahamsen as “The 10 Most Dependable Wealth Managers in the Mid-Atlantic” published in the Forbes December 2007 issue Investment Guide.
 Harry Abrahamsen has five children and resides in New Jersey.

 PR Managing Editor